Share

 Venus: later than usual marriage or meaningful love relationships, repression of love-related emotions and affection, relationship issues, social/sexual withdrawal

-Mars: aggravation, drive and personal energy is subdued, possible eventual sublimation of aggression into constructive initiative, impulsiveness, timidity
+Mars: aggravation, drive, and personal energy are subdued, possible eventual sublimation of aggression into constructive initiative, impulsiveness, and timidity

 Uranus: eccentricity, inhibited sense of independence, possibly rebellious tendencies, unpredictable